n1kito/Philosophers/README.md

 # Daily Goals

-- [ ] Understand all key concepts of the program.
-- [ ] Start using the functions to understand them better.
+- [ ] Code the parsing.
+- [ ] Make a "rules struct" and initialize it.
+- [ ] Make a "philo" struct and initialize it.
+  - Should contain a pointer to the rules struct.

 # To do
-- [ ] Research lock order conditions
+- [x] Research lock order conditions
-- [ ] Data races
+- [x] Data races
 - [ ] Parsing of the arguments
 - [ ] Initialize threads and print messages.
 - [ ] Think about how to check if a philo has died.